-This course is a thorough and rigorous introduction to biblical Hebrew, with emphasis on grammar that covers the first 19 chapters of Lambdin, Introduction to Biblical Hebrew.
-The course aims at providing students a fundamental knowledge of the following: 1) basic Hebrew vocabulary (about 400 words); 2) grammar (nouns, pronouns, adjectives; particles, and the Qal conjugation of the verb); 3) reading and translation of basic sentences from the Hebrew Bible; 4) use of lexica, dictionaries, and electronic programs (e.g., BibleWorks).
+This course is a thorough and rigorous introduction to biblical Hebrew following Lambdin, Introduction to Biblical Hebrew.
+The course aims at providing students a fundamental knowledge of the following: basic Hebrew vocabulary, grammar, reading and translation of basic sentences from the Hebrew Bible, use of lexica, dictionaries, and electronic programs.